Microscopic electron dynamics in nonlinear optical response of solids

 We now study how time-reversal symmetry influences the oscillations of the electron current density.
 Properties of HHG have been investigated using the Floquet-Bloch formalism in several studies \cite{HsuPRB06, HiguchiPRL14, MoiseyevPRA15, IkedaPRA18}.
 Here, we analyze the electron current density, which is the microscopic property that determines HHG.
+We obtain that the electron current density evolves in time as